rivasiker/PhaseTypeR/paper/paper.md

 # Conclusion

 We have described `PhaseTypeR`, an easy-to-use package for the analysis of time-homogeneous evolutionary models in population genetics.
 We have included two examples: (1) the mean and variance for the SFS of the $n$-coalescent with mutation, and (2) the correlation for the tree height in the two-locus coalescent with recombination.
-The multiple merger coalescent [@birkner2021genealogies], the two-island model [@legried2022rates] and the seed bank coalescent [@casanova2022shape] constitute other coalescent models where phase-type analyses have been useful, all of which could benefit from the flexibility and user-friendliness of `PhaseTypeR`.
+The multiple merger coalescent [@birkner2021genealogies], the two-island model [@legried2022rates] and the seed bank coalescent [@casanova2022shape] constitute other coalescent models where phase-type analyses have been useful.
+We hope that population geneticists will take advantage of `PhaseTypeR` in future analyses of coalescent models.

 # References